Nordstrom/sensu-handler-awsdecomm/README.md

 License and Author
 ==================

-Author:: Bryan Brandau <agent462@gmail.com>
+Author:: Harvey Bendana <harvey.bendana@nordstrom.com>

-Copyright:: 2013, Bryan Brandau
+Copyright:: 2016, Harvey Bendana

 Licensed under the Apache License, Version 2.0 (the "License");
 you may not use this file except in compliance with the License.